Scoring Your Credit - How's Your Credit Score

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual with a stronger FICO score.
+Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a better FICO score.

-You want a stronger score, but how do you get it?
+There are plans to raise your score.
 Improving your FICO score takes time.
-It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Store cards and service station cards.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to repair credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You must always avoid holding a large balance for too long because these types of cards normally have a surprisingly high interest rate.
+- Retail cards and service station cards.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
+You should always avoid carrying a large balance for more than a couple of billing cycles because these types of cards normally have a steeper interest rate.

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, make sure you pay them off in one or two payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-- Pay on time.
-Your FICO score plummets with every account that goes to collections.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a lender.
+- Keep up with payments.
+How often you're late with payments greatly affects your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to prove that you're able to make payments to a lender.

 - Correct your credit report.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt transferred to a single card.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt transferred to one card.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
 With the help of Greater R.I.
-Properties, LLC, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Properties, LLC, the loan process can be a stress-free experience so you, too, can achieve home ownership.